TFMV/GCS2Postgres/README.md

 ## Overview

-GCS2Postgres is a Go-based solution designed to facilitate the loading of various open data formats stored in Google Cloud Storage (GCS) into a PostgreSQL database.
+GCS2Postgres is a Go-based solution designed to facilitate the loading of various open data formats stored in Google Cloud Storage (GCS) and BigQuery into a PostgreSQL database.
 This solution leverages Google BigQuery for data extraction and transformation, providing a seamless and scalable data pipeline.

 ![GCS2Postgres](assets/GCS2Postgres.webp)